mopidy/mopidy/docs/installation/debian.rst

 The packages in the apt.mopidy.com archive are built for:

 - **Debian 13 (Trixie)**,
-  which also works on Ubuntu 25.10 or newer.
+  which also works on Ubuntu 25.10 and Raspberry Pi OS 2025-10-01 or newer.
 - **Debian 12 (Bookworm)**,
   which also works for Ubuntu 23.10 and Raspberry Pi OS 2023-10-10 or newer.